erangeljr/erangeljr.github.io/README.md

 eddierangel.com
 ===============

-This is the Development Environment for EddieRangel.com using Jekyll and Bootstrap
+This is the Public Facing Environment for EddieRangel.com using Jekyll and Bootstrap